matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 Returns the viewDataTable ID for this DataTable visualization.

-Derived classes  should declare a const ID field with the viewDataTable ID.
+Derived classes should not override this method.
+They should instead declare a const ID field with the viewDataTable ID.

 #### Signature